DragNeXt: Rethinking Drag-Based Image Editing: D. Translation, Deformation, and 2D/3D Rotation

 where the middle term on the right-hand side of the equation is commonly referred to as the rotation matrix, while the remaining matrices are used to translate regions either to the origin or back to the center point $\bm{c}$.

-\textbf{Remark.} \cite{GoodDrag} also introduced the concept of “rotation.”
-However, we argue that the “rotation” described in \cite{GoodDrag} is not a true rotation operation, but rather a pseudo-rotation effect caused by diffusion models.
-Specifically, as shown in Figure \ref{figure:11} (b), translating the raccoon's nose to the left induces pseudo-rotation effects just like in 3D space, arising from inherent patterns learned by diffusion models.
-Nevertheless, \cite{GoodDrag} does not support the basic 2D rotation operation shown in Figure \ref{figure:11} (a).
-On one hand, the pseudo rotation exhibited in Figure \ref{figure:11} (b) is indeed achieved by 2D translation operations.
-On the other hand, directly considering pseudo 3D rotation in 2D domain is inappropriate.
-Therefore, we strictly interpret Figure \ref{figure:11} (b) as a translation operation, ``moving the raccoon's nose to the left''.
+According to the handle point $\bm{h}_i=(x^h_i,y^h_i,)$, target point $\bm{g}_i=(x^g_i,y^g_i,)$, and center point $\bm{c}_i=(x^c_i,y^c_i,)$ given by users, we can calculate the rotation matrix as follows: {